 When you give us personal information, we take many steps to ensure that it is treated securely.

 Any personal information submitted through SIS is encrypted and protected while it is being transmitted and also when it is at rest in the database.
-Organizations that have hired us to manage SIS evaluations will have access to password-protected reports that show combined information that is not linked to any individual.
-The organizations are responsible for keeping that password confidential, and managing the summary information responsibly.
+Evaluators and organizations that have hired us to manage SIS evaluations will have access to password-protected reports that show combined information that is not linked to any individual.
+Subscribers are responsible for keeping that password confidential, and managing the summary information responsibly.

 We want to protect the privacy of children aged 16 or under.
 At the same time, we want to allow young people to influence the services provided to them.
 When we are collecting information from children and youth under 16, we will ask for consent from their parent or guardian.
 If this is not feasible, we will ask program staff to obtain consent for feedback surveys as part of program delivery, and avoid asking for personal data that could make children vulnerable or uncomfortable.